How to Choose the Right Steel Grade for Your Project

 Examples of SAE Designations

 The Society of Automotive Engineers (SAE) is a professional organization that develops standards for the automotive industry.
-SAE designations are commonly used to classify different types of steel based on their chemical composition and mechanical properties.
+SAE designations are commonly used to classify based on their chemical composition and mechanical properties.

-SAE designations are also used to classify stainless steels, with examples including SAE 304 and SAE 316.
-These types of steels are commonly used in the production of automotive exhaust systems and other high-temperature applications.
+Stainless steels are also classified using SAE designations, with examples such as SAE 304 and SAE 316.
+The production of automotive exhaust systems and other high-temperature applications commonly uses these steel types.

 Unified Numbering System (UNS) Designations